sg-dev/sg-website/content/talks/2023_MMM/Schweitzer/index.md

 *Swiss National Science Foundation* (SNSF) (Grant No: XXX) and from the *Chair of Systems Design (ETH Zurich)*.
 This allows us to continue, at a smaller scale, organizing scientific events relevant for political and computational social sciences.
 Our last symposium on [**Polarization and Radicalization**](http://symposium.computationalsocialscience.eu/2019/) took place at ETH Zurich in 2019 and attracted 200 international participants.
-The workshop also complements our different ongoing research projects for analyzing social and political data sources, funded either by the SNSF or the Swiss Data Science Center (SDSC).
+Our workshop also complements our different ongoing research projects for analyzing social and political data sources, funded either by the SNSF or the Swiss Data Science Center (SDSC).

 ### Relevant activities